-the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the internal audit and risk group; - the work of the external auditors; - the school resource management self-assessment tool; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit and risk group and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees on 20 January 2021 and signed on their behalf by:
+Approved by order of the members of the Board of Trustees on 21 December 2021 and signed on their behalf by:

-Mr Gary Bristow Chair of Trustees Mr Graham Chisnell Accounting Offices
+Mr Gary Bristow Chair of Trustees Mr Graham Chisnell Accounting Officer